masoud-behzadinasab/academic-blog/content/research/research.md

 }
 </style>

 I consider the best of different numerical methods to build accurate, efficient, and robust predictive frameworks for tackling a variety of engineering challenges.
-My research involves the usage and development of meshfree models (e.g. peridynamics), Galerkin methods (e.g. Isogeometric Analysis), and data-driven techniques (e.g. Neural Networks) for simulating the mechanical response of different materials, solid structures, and fluid flows in extreme conditions (e.g. large deformation, fracture, and fragmentation events).
+My research involves the usage and development of meshfree models (e.g. peridynamics), finite element and isogeometric analysis, and data-driven techniques (e.g. Neural Networks) for simulating the mechanical response of different materials, solid structures, and fluid flows in extreme conditions (e.g. large deformation, fracture, and fragmentation events).